kairosity/mp2-tunnel-focus/testing.md

 __FUNCTION SUMMARY:__ This is a click event listener on the stopwatch icons attached to each task in the task list.
 When clicked it starts the stopWatch timer *on that task* as long as certain conditions are met.
 The function is also responsible for taking the associated task description and playing it above the timer, so the user always has a reference of what task is being timed.
 This event listener also invokes stopWatchPause(), resetStopWatch() & playOnClick(stopWatchPlay) to access those functions from within its remit.

 __ISSUE 1:__ There are two separate routes to starting the stopwatch timer.
 A user can click on the stopwatch icon (and this will always be the first method, as until they click here, the timer box will not be visible).
-Once the timer is visible, they can start the timer by clicking the play button that appears if the timer has is paused.
-This initially caused a bug that meant two or more Interval timers (based on the stopWatchPlay function) could be triggered to run at the same time.
+Once the timer is visible, they can start the timer by clicking the play button that appears if the timer has been paused.
+This initially caused a bug that meant two or more interval timers (based on the stopWatchPlay function) could be triggered to run at the same time.
 This causes the timer to increase the speed at which the seconds and minutes increase, and it ceased being a reliable timer.

 __FIX 1:__ The fix was to add a boolean variable called "playing" that I use anytime the timer is stopped or started.
-And then to add a small conditional in the stopwatch icon click event handler, that checks whether "playing" is false and if so, it is allowed trigger the stopwatch start function.
+And then to add a small conditional in the stopwatch icon click event handler, that checks whether "playing" is false and if so, it is allowed to trigger the stopwatch start function.

                         if (!playing){
                             stopWatchPlay();